Potter Park Zoo is a Year Round Exploration Destination

 4 Tips When you Visit Potter Park for a Day

-Here are 4 things that will help make your trip to Potter Park Zoo less stressful, more fun, and a nice treat for your whole family:
+Here are 4 things that will help make your next trip to Potter Park Zoo less stressful, more fun, and a nice treat for your whole family:

-- Pack Snacks and Water: No matter the time of day or how many times we go to the Zoo – snacks are always a plus.
+- Pack Snacks and Water.
+No matter the time of day or how many times we go to the Zoo – snacks are always a plus.
 Lots of walking means hungry tummies.
 The days I have snacks ready tend to be the most enjoyable trips.

 - Take a potty break as soon as you walk through the gate.
-Many times we’ve been way out by the moose exhibit and I’ll hear the dreaded phrase “I HAVE TO GO POTTY!”.
-Rushing back to the nearest bathroom can be avoided most times if we try to go – first thing.
+Many times we’ve been far out by the moose exhibit and I’ll hear the dreaded phrase “I HAVE TO GO POTTY!”.
+Rushing back to the nearest bathroom can be avoided most times if we try to go first thing.

 - Bring a MINI-diaper (needs) bag: or mini-stroller with compartments.
-There’s nothing wrong with the big bags and big strollers (I love them!).
-But – when you’re dealing with crowds and multiple kiddos it’s so much easier to be hands free with little to tote around the grounds.
+There’s nothing wrong with the big bags and big strollers (I love them!), but when you’re dealing with crowds and multiple kiddos it’s so much easier to be hands-free with little to tote around the grounds.

 Why Do You Love Potter Park Zoo?

 We’d love to hear from you!
 What does your family like best about a visit to Potter Park Zoo?

-Although we love hanging out with the animals at Potter Park, I don’t think my family could be like the one in the movie “We Bought a Zoo”.
-But – I’m very grateful that we have access to such awesome wildlife in the heart of our city.
+Although we love hanging out with the animals at Potter Park, I don’t think my family could be like the one in the movie “We Bought a Zoo.”
+That’s why I’m so grateful to Potter Park Zoo for the care they take with animals and for giving us access to the gift of wildlife in the heart of our city.